Returns the number of working days between two dates. Adds 1 day to the result if the start date is a non-working day.

 - holidays—[optional]The dates to exclude from the count.

 - WORKDAY, NETWORKDAY, and NETWORKDAYS count Saturday and Sunday as non-working days.
-If dependencies are enabled on your sheet you can customize the non-working days and the formulas will use your settings in calculations.
+If dependencies are enabled on your sheet, you can customize the non-working days.
+After you do this, the formulas will use your settings in calculations.

-- You can designate additional dates as nonworking to exclude them when calculating the number of working days.
-To do this, enter each holiday/non-working day into a cell and then reference the range of cells in your NETWORKDAY formula.
+- You can designate additional dates as non-working to exclude them when calculating the number of working days.
+To do this, enter each holiday/non-working day into a cell.
+Then reference the range of cells in your NETWORKDAY formula.

 This example references the following sheet information: